-Under the Major Projects Branch, the Bridge Delivery Unit (BDU) provides management and support for OTIA III funded programs.
-ODOT´s initial implementation strategy for the OTIA III State Bridge Delivery Program includes five stages that build on each other over the next 10 years.
+Under MPS, the Bridge Delivery Unit provides management and support for OTIA III funded programs.
+ODOT's initial implementation strategy for the OTIA III State Bridge Delivery Program includes five stages that build on each other over the next 10 years.

 More than 300 state bridges are included in the OTIA III State Bridge Delivery Program.
 As the OTIA III State Bridge Delivery Program is implemented, this list of bridges may change based on new information.
 All changes to the list will be approved by the OTIA III State Bridge Delivery Program Oversight Committee.
 ODOT interprets the legislative budget note to advise the department to contract with the private sector to assist the agency with the management of the OTIA III State Bridge Delivery Program.
 The budget note further advises ODOT and the private-sector program management firm to develop a strategy to complete the bridge repair and replacement program that maximizes the following:

-- Involvement of Oregon construction firms and employees — the use of Oregon firms and employees, emerging small businesses and minorities will result in economic stimulus that will benefit the state overall.
+- Involvement of Oregon construction firms and employees -- the use of Oregon firms and employees, emerging small business and minorities will result in economic stimulus that will benefit the state overall.